Updated: October 16, 2022

 The cost of renters insurance depends on where you are in the world.
 But regardless, it is relatively inexpensive.
 In the United States, the average is $179 a year.
 That is ₱760 a month.
 Here, of course, it is far cheaper, seeing as the cost of living is significantly lower.

 Why is renters insurance so much cheaper than homeowners insurance?
 The reality is that homeowners insurance is covering so much more.
 One disaster could leave a homeowner millions or even tens of millions of pesos in debt.
-The worst-case scenario for a renter, on the other hand, is a loss of possessions worth tens of thousands.
+On the other hand, the worst-case scenario for a renter is a loss of possessions worth tens of thousands.

 Of course, there is always the chance of a personal liability claim that adds up to a major value.
 However, these claims are rare, and the economy of scale covers them when they do happen.